 In March 2018, Creative United and Take it away, announced an important and exciting partnership with Drake Music, OHMI Trust, Open Up Music and Youth Music.

 The aims of this partnership include:

-- Exploring ways in which we can develop and train a workforce that has the knowledge and skills to introduce and demonstrate adaptive instruments located in ‘centres of music retail excellence’ around the UK
+- Explore ways in which we can develop and train a workforce that has the knowledge and skills to introduce and demonstrate adaptive instruments located in ‘centres of music retail excellence’ around the UK

 If you are interested in hearing more please get in touch.